UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 ### Adding the Button, TextView and ImageView Controls

 **Step 1:**
-- In the `activity_main.xml` tab, the Common category in the Palette, drag the Button control to the emulator and centre it below the Spinner control.
+- In the `activity_main.xml` tab, the Common category in the Palette, drag the Button control to the emulator and center it below the Spinner control.
 - Click on the vertical bar next to the text attribute and from the Pick a Resource dialog box choose btnCost and then press ok.
 - Change the **textSize** property to **36sp** from the drop-down list and save your work.

 **Step 2:**
-- From the Common category in the Palette, choose the **TextView** control and drag the control to the emulator and centre it below the Button control.
+- From the Common category in the Palette, choose the **TextView** control and drag the control to the emulator and center it below the Button control.
 - Inside the **text** property delete **TextView**.
 - Change the **textSize** property to **24sp** from the drop-down list.

 **Step 3:**
 - To add the **Image View** control, copy the file `concert.png` from the Pictures folder on moodle to your computer.
-- Copy the `concert.png` file (CTRL + C) and then right click the drawable folder in the Android project view pane.
+- Copy the `concert.png` file (CTRL + C) and then Right -click the drawable folder in the Android project view pane.
 Click Paste.
 From the Choose Destination Directory dialog choose the **drawable folder** and then click the Ok button as shown below.

 <div align=center>